ETS-ReactNative5/New-Covid-19/README.md

 <h3>Troubleshooting tips:</h3>
-1.If the page is not loading...(Please check internet connection)<br>
+1.If the page is not loading...(Please check internet connection that is connect it through the wifi by trouble shooting and knowing about the system problems and recify those errors by using reboot the internet connection )<br>

-2. if the app get freezed...(Please re-open the app)
+2. if the app get freezed...(Please re-open the app,basically app runs without any freezing but incase if it is stuck we can re-open the app )

 <h3>Features list:</h3>